stefanprodan/timoni/docs/cue/module/initialization.md

 ### Update the Kubernetes schemas

-To ensure that the Kubernetes resources defined in a module are in conformance with their OpenAPI schema, Timoni offer a command for vendoring CUE definitions generated from the Kubernetes builtin APIs.
+To ensure that the Kubernetes resources defined in a module are in conformance with their OpenAPI schema, Timoni offers a command for vendoring CUE definitions generated from the Kubernetes builtin APIs.

 To update the schemas to the latest Kubernetes stable release, run the following command: